What is a Security Deposit for Reservation Platforms (Excluding Airbnb)?

 A security deposit is a guarantee amount that hosts may require from guests to cover potential damages to the property during their stay.
 This deposit is set by the host and is separate from the total booking price.
-Understanding how security deposits work is essential for planning your budget and knowing what to expect when booking through various reservation platforms.
+If no damages occur, the deposit is refunded at check-out or within a maximum of 14 days after check-out.

 Important Note About Airbnb

-For bookings made through platforms other than Airbnb, the security deposit policy varies depending on the host and the platform.
-Here is what you need to know:
+For bookings made through platforms other than Airbnb, the security deposit policy varies.
+Here's what you need to know:

 Deposit Requirement

 The host may require a security deposit, which is communicated in the listing, house rules, or pre-arrival instructions.
-Before completing your booking, carefully review these details to understand if a deposit is required for your stay.
+Review these details carefully before confirming your booking.

 Collection Process